bitExpert/.github/profile/README.md

 ## We support Open-Source

-Besides using Open-Source solutions for our daily business we contribute to Open-Source projects and maintain our own set of Open-Source tools.
+Besides using Open-Source solutions for our daily business, we contribute to Open-Source projects and maintain our own set of Open-Source tools.
 Our employees can use their Learn&Grow time budget to contribute to any Open-Source project they like.

 ## We support Community

 We actively support the software development community.
 We help organize meetups like the [PHP UG Frankfurt Meetup](https://www.phpugffm.de) or the [PHP UG Metrolpolregion Rhein-Neckar Meetup](http://www.phpugmrn.de).
-We also like provide our office space for local meetup gatherings and had a lot of fun hosting the [PHPUnit Code Sprint](https://phpunit.de/code-sprints/september-2019.html) back in 2019.
-If you think we can help, contact us!
+We also like to provide our office space for local meetup gatherings and had a lot of fun hosting the [PHPUnit Code Sprint](https://phpunit.de/code-sprints/september-2019.html) back in 2019.
+If we can help, contact us!

 Once a year we organize [unKonf](https://www.unKonf.de) an unconference focussing on web development & software development topics.
 We usually have about 120 nerds in our office for an awesome day of learning.